-Under the Quebec Skilled Worker program, to gain language proficiency points, test results must be submitted for French and/or English.
-IELTS is the only recognized test for English proficiency.
-For more information on recognized French tests, see Proving French Language Ability (Quebec Skilled Worker Program).
+To gain points for language proficiency under the Quebec Skilled Worker Program, test results must be submitted for French and/or English.
+For more information on recognized French tests, see this page.

 To enroll for an IELTS examination, you will need to contact your local IELTS test centre to find out the dates when you will be able to take your test and what the cost will be.
-Then, download and complete the application form and send it the local IELTS centre along with your photos, a copy of your identification, and your payment.
+Download and complete the application form and send it the local IELTS centre along with your photos, a copy of your identification and your payment.

 The IELTS consists of four parts: Listening, Reading, Writing, and Speaking.
 The whole test lasts 2 hours and 45 minutes and can be completed in one day.
-The Speaking component can also be taken up to 7 days before or after the other three components (at the discretion of the test centre).
+The speaking component can also be taken up to seven days before or after the other three components (at the discretion of the test centre).